Collaborative Communication & Email: Best Practices (or How Not to Drive Your Colleagues Entirely Crazy)

 LISA MONTANA offers personal and executive coaching, conflict resolution, and facilitation of group meetings and decisions.
 She works with individuals, families, businesses and organizations around the country.
 Lisa came to conflict resolution from the business world, where she witnessed frequent disputes, most of them handled in ways that nobody liked.
 With Collaborative Communication, she found a model in which everyone’s needs matter and against all odds, has seen wildly antagonistic foes find common ground.

 Contact Lisa at: Lisa@BayNVC.org

 Copyright ⓒ 2019 Lisa Montana.
-Reprint with permission.
+Reprint with permission and attribution.